svenvh/pntools/README.md

     ./configure --with-pngen=XXX --with-isa=YYY
     make
 Replace XXX with your pngen top level directory (i.e., the directory where GMP, Syck, and libxml2 are installed).
+In case that standard libaries are installed on Linux distribution, XXX does not play a roll anymore.

-Replace YYY with your isa build directory (containing pn, pn2adg, libpdg.la etc.).
+Replace YYY with your isa build directory (containing c2pdg, pn, pn2adg, libpdg.la etc.).

 Adding New Tools